subgb/http-server/README.md

 `-o` Open browser window after starting the server

 `-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds (defaults to '3600').
 To disable caching, use -c-1.
+[To force the browser to make a request every time](https://github.com/indexzero/http-server/issues/143), use **-c no-store**.

 `-U` or `--utc` Use UTC time format in log messages.